Whole Foods has signed a lease with Howard Hughes to open a store at the former Rouse Company Headquarters in Downtown Columbia.

 "Opening in Columbia is an excellent opportunity for us to plant solid roots, encourage economic growth, job creation and community engagement," wrote Scott Allshouse, Mid-Atlantic region president for Whole Foods.

-The announcement of the entrance of Whole Foods into the Columbia market, first reported on the food blog Howchow, comes about one month after Wegmans, opened about 145,000 square feet of store space on the 8800 block of McGaw Road.
+The announcement of the entrance of Whole Foods into the Columbia market, first reported on the food blog Howchow, comes about one month of store space on the 8800 block of McGaw Road.

 What do you think about Whole Foods coming to downtown Columbia?
 Tell us in comments.